-29 [Comment to Article 6.1: For cost and geographic access reasons, WADA may approve laboratories which are not WADA-accredited to perform particular analyses, for example, analysis of blood which should be delivered from the collection site to the laboratory within a set-deadline.
+&lt;sup>29 [Comment to Article 6.1: For cost and geographic access reasons, WADA may approve laboratories which are not WADA-accredited to perform particular analyses, for example, analysis of blood which should be delivered from the collection site to the laboratory within a set deadline.
 Before approving any such laboratory, WADA will ensure it meets the high analytical and custodial standards required by WADA.
 Violations of Article 2.1 may be established only by Sample analysis performed by a WADA-accredited laboratory or another laboratory approved by WADA.
 Violations of other Articles may be established using analytical results from other laboratories so long as the results are reliable.]

-^{37 [}Comment to Article 6.1: For cost and geographic access reasons, WADA may approve laboratories which are not WADA-accredited to perform particular analyses, for example, analysis of blood which should be delivered from the collection site to the laboratory within a set deadline.
+&lt;sup>39 [Comment to Article 6.1: For cost and geographic access reasons, WADA may approve laboratories which are not WADA-accredited to perform particular analyses, for example, analysis of blood which should be delivered from the collection site to the laboratory within a set deadline.
 Before approving any such laboratory, WADA will ensure it meets the high analytical and custodial standards required by WADA.
 Violations of Article 2.1 may be established only by Sample analysis performed by a WADA-accredited laboratory or another laboratory approved by WADA.
 Violations of other Articles may be established using analytical results from other laboratories so long as the results are reliable.]

-6.2 Purpose of Analysis of Samples30
+6.2 Purpose of Analysis of Samples and Data

-Samples shall be analyzed to detect Prohibited Substances and Prohibited Methods identified on the Prohibited List and other substances as may be directed by WADA pursuant to Article 4.5, or to assist an Anti-Doping Organization in profiling relevant parameters in an Athlete's urine, blood or other matrix, including DNA or genomic profiling, or for any other legitimate anti-doping purpose.
-Samples may be collected and stored for future analysis.38
+Samples and related analytical data or Doping Control information shall be analyzed to detect Prohibited Substances and Prohibited Methods identified on the Prohibited List and other substances as may be directed by WADA pursuant to Article 4.5, or to assist an Anti-Doping Organization in profiling relevant parameters in an Athlete's urine, blood or other matrix, including for\DNA or genomic profiling, or for any other legitimate anti-doping purpose.
+Samples may be collected and stored for future analysis.

-6.3 Research on Samples 31
+6.3 Research on Samples and Data

-No Sample may be used for research without the Athlete's written consent.
-Samples used for research purposes other than Article 6.2 shall have any means of identification removed such that they cannot be traced back to a particular Athlete.
-39
+NoSamples, related analytical data and Doping Control information may be used for anti-doping research purposes, although no Sample may be used for research without the Athlete's written consent.
+Samples and related analytical data or Doping Control information used for research purposes other than Article 6.2 shall have any means of identification removed such that they cannot beshall first be processed in such a manner as to prevent Samples and related analytical data or Doping Control information being traced back to a particular Athlete.
+Any research involving Samples and related analytical data or Doping Control information shall adhere to the principles set out in Article 19.

-6.4 Standards for Sample Analysis and Reporting 3240
+6.4 Standards for Sample Analysis and Reporting